opendr-eu/opendr/projects/simulation/human_dataset_generation/README.md

 This folder contains the code for generating the data described in "Efficient Realistic Data Generation Framework leveraging Deep Learning-based Human Digitization"

-## Download and reformat the CityScapes dataset
+## Download and reformat the Cityscapes dataset

 1. Download the 3D human models